I am Rush Limbaugh, doing what I was born to do, hosting for life.

 It's right on the money.

-That Al Qaeda Well, you know, you know damn well that bin Lagner, whoever's running this show, is laughing themselves silly every time McCain starts talking about the U.S. as torturers and and and and barbarians, and they're sitting there and they're saying, Well, what an enemy that we picked the best enemy we could have.
+Well, you know damn well that bin Lagner, whoever's running this show, is laughing themselves silly every time McCain starts talking about the U.S. as torturers and barbarians.

-They're gonna make us our friends.
+They're going to make us our friends.

 We won't be able to stop it if Democrats get their way.